 The managing Director at Crowd Media has stated that when starting the company five years back, the team did so using a sustainable model.
 They have adopted practical methods for tackling environmental impact through processes and systems.

 As a paper-free business, it does everything online.
-It buys eco-friendly cleaning products and utilises recycled books, cups, and cutlery.
+It buys eco-friendly cleaning products and utilizes recycled books, cups, and cutlery.

-One of the best approach to implement these practices is from the beginning.
+One of the best approaches to implement these practices is from the beginning.
 Make sure everyone on board shares the same values, and embed these into the culture of the company.

 After much study, Paperlust board of directors decided earlier this year to overlook single-use plastic and instead incorporate die-cut paper that acts as a protected, 3D honeycomb structure to shield stationery.

-The company has previously used biodegradable bubble wrap, but the product was single use and not able to recycle.
-They eliminated the need for such components overnight, and utilise completely recyclable packaging for their recyclable product.
+The company has previously used biodegradable bubble wrap, but the product was single-use and not able to recycle.
+They eliminated the need for such components overnight, and utilize completely recyclable packaging for their recyclable product.

 One the directors added that what may initially be perceived as being environmentally sustainable might not be the case when you dig down to how they are being processed.
 By the steps that this company has taken, however, it has been proven that it is quite easy to create change.
 It is merely an issue of being able to revise how the company do their things and having a good look at it from a bigger standpoint, critically.